Examining the Impact of Provenance-Enabled Media on Trust and Accuracy Perceptions: Methods

 The provenance information can take on three states, as defined by the C2PA standard: \textbf{normal}, \textbf{incomplete}, and \textbf{invalid}. \add{A \textbf{normal} state indicates that there are no abnormalities with the provenance chain.
 The data carries an \textbf{incomplete} state if the chain was not properly updated after an edit (e.g. an edit was made in a non-C2PA compliant tool).
-The data is \textbf{invalid} if the chain has been intentionally tampered with, and any portion of the chain before the tampering occurred should be disregarded.} We did not educate participants on the meaning of these states prior to the experimental round to better simulate initial exposure to real-world deployment. \add{For example, Twitter did not provide a tutorial for users when introducing new terminology to its warning labels \cite{ap-twitter-labels}, nor did Facebook for its misinformation alerts \cite{fb-alerts}.
-To confirm that our results were attributable to experimental variables rather than unfamiliarity with provenance as a concept, we asked participants to rate their understanding of the provenance UIs' functionalities on a 5-point Likert scale at the end of the survey.}
+The data is \textbf{invalid} if the chain has been intentionally tampered with, and any portion of the chain before the tampering occurred should be disregarded.} We did not educate participants on the meaning of these states prior to the experimental round to better simulate initial exposure to real-world deployment \addd{through a specific UI representation, to better capture the usability of such a representation}.
+For example, Twitter did not provide a tutorial for users when introducing new terminology to its warning labels \cite{ap-twitter-labels}, nor did Facebook for its misinformation alerts \cite{fb-alerts}.

 Fig. \ref{fig:l2-anatomy} shows the anatomy of a provenance details panel alongside the corresponding media journey (how the media was created, edited, and published).
 A details panel consists of a series of manifests, where each manifest consists of a signer name, a signer date, edit details and/or production details.
 Content that has been composited also has a content gallery showing the original media.
 According to the C2PA UX guidelines \cite{c2pa-ux}, the Expand button leads to an even more detailed view of the provenance information, but we did not implement that functionality in our prototype.
 Instead, we tracked its clicks to gauge user interest in further interaction.
 To craft the manifests within each panel, we used the backstory that Snopes uncovered for each piece of media and fabricated likely signers and details that would fit with the story.
 For the 3 pieces of news media not from Snopes, we followed the same process but used the image credits in the article instead.
 We limited the number of manifests in a panel to 2–3, following feedback from our pilot studies that any more would be too confusing.